ProbedJS/probedjs-core/README.md

 ## Getting started

-The **probed** core is intentionally fairly bare-bones, and this README speaks only about the general principles at play.
-If you just want to dive in directly into writing DOM components using JSX, then head over (here)[http://example.com].
+The **probed** core is intentionally fairly bare-bones, and this readme speaks only about the general principles at play.
+If you just want to dive in directly into writing DOM components using JSX, then head over [here](http://example.com).

 ### Writing components - Basics